 Scotch broom is one of the major weed threats to the alpine and sub-alpine areas of Australia.
 The weed is spread mainly through cross pollination but also by animals, humans, farm machinery and in water ways, such as creeks.
 Scotch broom has been listed as a Weed of National Significance and threatens many threatened species across NSW.

 The invasion and establishment of Scotch broom is listed as a key threatening process in NSW.

 The NSW National Parks and Wildlife Service (NPWS) uses an integrated approach to manage the weed, combining different control methods to achieve the best results and minimise its impact on native plant species.

-Scotch broom management is guided by the Broom Management Manual [link to Sitecore pdf] which provides information on biology, ecology and effective control of the brooms listed as Weeds of National Significance and highlights other new and emerging broom weed threats.
+Scotch broom management is guided by the Broom Management Manual (PDF 15.4 MB) which provides information on biology, ecology and effective control of the brooms listed as Weeds of National Significance and highlights other new and emerging broom weed threats.
 It also includes advice on planning, holistic management, restoration and monitoring, as well as case studies that provide real examples of the successes and challenges of broom weed control.